 Credential Chain Configuration

 Azure Quick Review (azqr) uses the Azure SDK's DefaultAzureCredential which automatically selects the most appropriate credential based on your environment.
-You can customize the credential chain behavior by setting the AZURE_TOKEN_CREDENTIALS environment variable.
+By default, it tries credentials in order: environment variables, workload identity, managed identity, Azure CLI, and Azure Developer CLI.

 Authorization